Circumesophageal nerve ring

-A circumesophageal or circumpharyngeal nerve ring is an arrangement of nerve ganglia around the esophagus/ pharynx of an animal.
-It is a common feature of nematodes, molluscs, and many other invertebrate animals, though it is absent in all vertebrate animals and is not structurally possible in simpler ones such as water bears.
+A circumesophageal or circumpharyngeal nerve ring is an arrangement of nerve ganglia around the foregut (esophagus or pharynx) of an animal.
+It is a common feature of nematodes, molluscs and many other bilaterian invertebrates, but is absent in all vertebrates and is not structurally possible in simpler invertebrates such as water bears.

 The nerve ring, also called a nerve collar, creates a complete and closed loop around the food-entry parts of the animal's anatomy.
-In a typical molluscan arrangement, these include the cerebral, pedal, and pleural ganglia, with the esophagus passing through the center of the ring.
-In nematodes, the ring consists of only two to four large associative cells connected to two paired lateral ganglia, two ventral ganglia, and a single unpaired dorsal ganglion.
+In a typical molluscan nervous system, these include the cerebral, pedal, and pleural ganglia, with the esophagus passing through the center of the ring.